-In all steps from production to consumption, tax evasion should be prevented, and large money movements should be monitored.
+Tax evasion should be prevented in all steps, from production to consumption, and large amounts of cash movements should be monitored.

-- The media should fully support the fight against organized crime and should not broadcast to legend mafia members.
+- The media should fully support the fight against organized crime and should not broadcast to legendary mafia members.

 - In the private sector, cartels should be prevented, and the underground economy should be reduced by eliminating tax-free earnings as much as possible.

-- Businesses can protect themselves from financial crimes and strengthen AML compliance processes using AML software such as Sanction Scanner.
+- Businesses can protect themselves from financial crimes and strengthen AML compliance processes using AML software like Sanction Scanner.